-How to Create a CV (Resume)
+How to Create an Effective CV (Resume)

 In today’s very busy society and competitive job environment, it’s critical that you have a CV, regardless for which job you’re applying for.
 And, it’s not enough just to ‘throw something together’; for it to be of value, it must follow certain guidelines and structure.

 To help you (and ourselves), we’re providing some advice on this.